dvallslanaquera/dvallslanaquera/README.md

   </a>
 </p>

 AI Platform/MLOps engineer in Tokyo, about 10 years in.
-Currently deep in LLMOps, RAG and multi-agent systems, mostly for Japanese enterprise clients.
-Catalan by blood, Tokyo resident by choice, bilingual in Japanese (N1) because quitting wasn't an option.
+Currently deep in LLMOps, RAG and multi-agent systems.
+Spanish by blood, Tokyo resident by choice, bilingual in Japanese (N1) because quitting wasn't an option.

 My favorite proverb: "If you want to go fast, go alone.
 If you want to go far, go together".
 Strong teams always win.